-The Office for Disability Issues (ODI) is a strategic and whole-of-government focused policy team.
-Find out about their role in our new ministry.
+The Office for Disability Issues (ODI) is a strategic and whole-of-government focused team.
+Find out about their role in our new Ministry.

 Established in 2002, ODI was originally a small team administered by the Ministry of Social Development, created to support implementation of the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD) and the New Zealand Disability Strategy external URL .
 Over time, they have grown from a small team of six to over 15 staff, including the NZSL Board office external URL .

 Since ODI was created, they've played a critical role in:

 - providing advice on disability issues to government agencies

 - supporting the New Zealand Sign Language Board and administering the New Zealand Sign Language Act 2006

 - growing relationships between the disability sector and government agencies